blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 Cloonix filesystems are based on standard Linux distributions, with _[qemu-guest-agent](https://wiki.qemu.org/Features/GuestAgent)_ and _cloonix-agent_ pre-installed.

-### Fix apparmor settings (Ubuntu)
+### Fix AppArmor settings (Ubuntu)

-I run Ubuntu 24.04 and ran into an [apparmor problem with Cloonix](https://clownix.net/doc_stored/build-53/html/doc/system.html#qemu-guest-agent) because Ubuntu restricts unprivileged user namespaces by default.
+I run Ubuntu 24.04 and ran into an [AppArmor problem with Cloonix](https://clownix.net/doc_stored/build-53/html/doc/system.html#qemu-guest-agent) because Ubuntu restricts unprivileged user namespaces by default.

 To see if you have the same problem, just run the help command: